Breast Augmentation Considerations

 And some women may have experienced long term and deep seated self concept issues because they have always felt their breast size was smaller than normal.

 Then there are the therapeutic reasons for breast augmentation, such as reconstructing one or both breasts due to cancer related breast surgery or reconstruction following a serious accident.
-The surgery in itself is well documented as an option for women with the desire, and the money, to opt for the procedure.

 Here are a few things that you may find helpful to know if you are considering breast augmentation.

 - Many of your friends and family may not notice your “new look.”
-It is not unusual for you to have to explain, even to your best friend, that you’ve had a boob job.
+It is not unusual for you to have to explain, even to your best friend, that you’ve had a “boob job”.
 Surprising as it may seem, most people are so deeply concerned about their own body image they may not even notice your changes unless you point them out.
 Don’t take it personally.
 It’s just human nature.

 Let’s look at the technical options for your breast augmentation.